briane2k/School_District_Analysis/README.md

 # Analysis of School District ABC and how removing tampered scores affects analysis outcome.

 ### Implementation of requested changes
-Python can be used to summarize the School Districts metrics(Math Scores and Reading Scores) multiple ways to draw correlations such as, how does school size, school budget, and school type affect said metrics.
-Specific to this Analysis is an incident of unauthorzid alterations made to the Math and Reading scores for Thomas High School.
+Python can be used to summarize the School Districts metrics (Math Scores and Reading Scores) multiple ways to draw correlations such as, how does school size, school budget, and school type affect said metrics.
+Specific to this Analysis is an incident of unauthorized alterations made to the Math and Reading scores for Thomas High School.
 These scores have been replaced with NaNs(Not a Number) as requested with the following code
 ```
 student_data_df.loc[(student_data_df["school_name"]=="Thomas High School") & (student_data_df["grade"]=="9th"),"math_score"] = np.nan
 ```
 After removing these scores, the summaries had to be recalculated.
-In order to perform the requested adjustments, code changes were immplemented (shown below)
+In order to perform the requested adjustments, code changes were implemented (shown below)
-1. get an adjusted student count
+1. Get an adjusted student count
 <!-- code -->
 ```
 # Subtract the number of students that are in ninth grade at